inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 When frames collide the transmission is aborted – in this case the transmitting station transmits a jam signal.
-Jam signals are represented by a :msg:`EtherJam` message.
+Jam signals are represented by a :msg:`EthernetJamSignal` message.
 The jam message contains the tree identifier of the frame whose transmission is aborted.
 When the :ned:`EthernetCsmaMac` receives a jam signal, it knows that the corresponding transmission ended in jamming and have been aborted.
 Thus when it